anatoidea/BetaSuite/README.md

 * `item_overrides`: this allows you to control the above settings on a feature-by-feature basis.
 By default, breasts and exposed vulva have increased area safety, based on my testing of the net.
     * Note that you may not get very good results changing the censor style for different features that may overlap.
 For example, NudeNet may sometimes identity a nude breast as both a nude breast and a covered breast, so if you have very different censors for the two of them, results may not look great.
 In general, I recommend keeping the censor styles the same for features that may be overlapping.
 As always, feel free to experiment and see what works best for you.
 * `input_delete_probability`: this defaults to `0`, which means that your input, uncensored files will not be deleted by BetaStare or BetaTV.
 You can set this to `1` and your input files will be deleted.
 You can also set this to a fraction like `0.65`, in which case every file has a 65% chance of being deleted.
 Be certain, if you set this, that you are okay with your input files being deleted.
-* `ffmpeg_path` and `ffprobe_path`: set these if you are on Linux or want to use a different FFMPEG install than the rest of this README recommends.
+* `ffmpeg_path` and `ffprobe_path`: set these if you want to use a different FFMPEG install or don't have the binaries in your PATH.
 * `censor_overlap_strategy`: just leave this as the default, trust me.
 * `betavision_delay`: this setting dictates how long content is delayed in BetaVision.
 Some delay is necessary, so that censorable content has time to be detected before it is shown to you.
 The delay needs to be at least as long as the time it takes your computer to scsreenshot and detect censorable content.
 * `betavision_interpolate`: this setting dictates whether BetaVision will display the last captured frame, or mix the two most recent frames.
 Turning this to True makes video smoother, but introduces ghosting and artifacts.
 If your system runs too slowly to get smooth video with this set to False, try setting it to True.
 Ultimately, this is a personal preference.